We get asked a lot of questions. Here are some of the most recurring ones.

 We remove all plastic and cardboard packaging as much as possible and discard it at the dock.
 Food waste goes overboard when we are at sea over 12 miles offshore in deep water.
 We store all other rubbish in double trash bags that we can discard when we are in a harbour.
 We follow the MARPOL convention that states exactly where and what exactly we are allowed to discharge into the sea.

 We have simple recipes prepared for all planned meals so that anyone can handle this.
-The meals are simple and fast to cook (e.g. salads, spaghetti, scrambled eggs, sandwiches) and should not take more than 20 minutes to prepare.
+The meals are simple and fast to cook (e.g. salads, spaghetti, scrambled eggs, sandwiches) and should not take under 30 minutes to prepare.
 But if you are good at cooking, you can of course let your imagination run wild.

 We buy food on the joining day based on the menu list and we stock fresh ingredients along the way in harbours if possible.